Solution-Focused Practice in Grief and Loss

 Course Assessment

-There will be a 30-item multiple-choice test which is designed to assess your understanding and ability to apply the course material.
-You may take the exam multiple times until you pass the exam.
+There will be a 30-item multiple-choice examination designed to assess your understanding and ability to apply the course material.
+A minimum score of 80% is required to pass.
+Participants may retake the examination as needed until a passing score is achieved.

 Certificate of Completion